Kowshik890/OnlineExamPortal/README.md

 * User can see the result sheet after submiting the quiz

 ## Deployment into AWS EC2
+* Select EC2 and choose an Instance type
+  * for this project Ubuntu is selected (Free tier eligible)
+* After creating an Operating system, connect it and open the terminal in browser

 * going on...

 ## Frontend